 SEO, Sitemap, and RSS Feeds

-The Sitemap is handled entirely by @astrojs/sitemap — one line in my Astro config and it generates a full XML sitemap at build time.
+The Sitemap is handled entirely by @astrojs/sitemap, an Astro library which automates this process for me.
+With the addition of a few lines in your Astro config, your site will automatically generate a full XML sitemap at build time; this helps search engines discover all of your pages.
 Assuming you’ve set up your /src/pages directory properly (only including code you want converted into a URL route), you won’t need any additional custom code.
-Although I added a few simple customizations to my config to hide pages that I specifically tag as “noindex” in the header.
+Although I added a few simple customizations to my config to remove some pages which didn’t need to be indexed.

-The RSS feed is also simple.
-Astro’s @astrojs/rss library does the heavy lifting, I just query my blog posts and map them into a feed:
+The RSS feed is also simple, using Astro’s @astrojs/rss library I can query my blog posts, and map them into the RSS feed:

 // rss.xml.ts — generates /rss.xml